iammerrick/CSSComponents/README.md

 What if you could author shared component libraries and target multiple frameworks for first class APIs?

-Currently there is a ghetto CLI and a ghetto webpack loader for this proof of concept.
+Currently there is a shoddy CLI and a shoddy webpack loader for this proof of concept.
 This leverages PostCSS so adding additional post-processing plugins for the CSS would be fairly trivial.

 ## The Concept